QuanGuo/HT-PINN/README.md

 ## Data

-**heads/heads_pump<id>**: Hydraulic heads under each pumping test (solved with FEM) **logK_field**: natural log hydraulic conductivity field (lnK) **alpha_vector**: hidden random variables used to generated logK field with PCA realization generation method **K_measure_id_61**: idx of direct measurement on hydraulic conductivity on domain mesh **K_measure_id_25**: idx of pumping wells on domain mesh
+**heads/heads_pump<id>**: Hydraulic heads under each pumping test (solved with FEM)

+**logK_field**: natural log hydraulic conductivity field (lnK)

+**alpha_vector**: hidden random variables used to generated logK field with PCA realization generation method

+**K_measure_id_61**: idx of direct measurement on hydraulic conductivity on domain mesh

+**K_measure_id_25**: idx of pumping wells on domain mesh

+## Model Training (model_coeff)

+recommended hyper-parameters are saved in hyper_parameters.txt

+coefficients (weights and biases) of example trained forward model are save in model_u_12.txt

 ## How to use